sovity/edc-ce/docs/deployment-guide/goals/local-demo/README.md

 Deployment Goal: Local Demo
 ========

-> This is for our latest version.
-There is another guide for [4.2.0](4.2.0/README.md).

 > On how to deploy a productive connector with joining an existing Data Space, please refer
 > to our [Productive Deployment Guide](../production/README.md).